 - DO NOT STAPLE YOUR RETURN.
-DO NOT STAPLE ANY SCHEDULE, FORM OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
-A math error can cause delays in processing your return. - If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
-On page 1 of the return, also write each dependent's name, relationship, SSN, and the number of months that he or she lived in your home. - If claiming exemptions for qualifying parents or grandparents, write the number of qualifying parents or grandparents claimed on the front of the return.
-On page 1 of the return, also write each parent's or grandparent's name, relationship, SSN, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly.

-Write your SSN and tax year on the front of your check.
+DO NOT STAPLE ANY SCHEDULE, FORM, OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
+A math error can cause delays in processing your return. - If claiming dependent exemptions, enter the number of dependents claimed on the front of the return.
+On page 1 of the return, also enter each dependent's name, relationship, SSN, and the number of months that he or she lived in your home. - If claiming exemptions for qualifying parents or grandparents, enter the number of qualifying parents or grandparents claimed on the front of the return.
+Also enter each parent's or grandparent's name, relationship, SSN, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you completed Form 203, be sure to check box 4a on page 1 of your return.
+Place Form 203 on top of your return. - If you requested a filing extension, make sure that you check box 82F (above your name) on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check.
 Include your check with your return.

-The Department of Revenue may charge you \$25 for a check returned unpaid by your financial institution.
+The Department of Revenue may charge you \$50 for a check returned unpaid by your financial institution.

-- Include all required documents. - Include Form(s) W-2 after the last page of your return. - 2.
+- Include all required documents. - 1.
+Include Form(s) W-2 after the last page of your return.
+Include all other required documents after your return.
+Please do not use tape. - 2.
 If you are claiming a property tax credit, include a completed Form 140PTC and all required documents. - Do not send correspondence with your return.